 - check your expiry date.

-- Adult: 10 years from the date of issue.|
+|Adult||10 years from date of issue.|

 |Child||On the child's 15th birthday.|

-- Concession: the same day as your concession card expiry
+|Concession||Pensioners and veterans, and school students - the same day as your concession card expiry.

-To update your expiry date
+How to update your expiry date

 Concession card holders: